ivan7237d/pipe-function/.github/README.md

 > :bulb: TIP
 >
-> If you use TypeScript 4.1+, make sure you enable strictly checked indexed access using [`--noUncheckedIndexedAccess` compiler flag](https://devblogs.microsoft.com/typescript/announcing-typescript-4-1-rc/#no-unchecked-indexed-access).
+> If you use TypeScript 4.1+, you can enable strictly checked indexed access using [`--noUncheckedIndexedAccess` compiler flag](https://devblogs.microsoft.com/typescript/announcing-typescript-4-1-rc/#no-unchecked-indexed-access).

 ## Iterables